animesh-007/hd-imaging/README.md

 * merge function is used to combine each channels together to form original image.
 * merge image can be seen on `http://localhost:4555/merge`
 * All the operation are done using Lycon.

-* Tried to use NumPy slicing for spliting image as it is faster approach then split function of OpenCV.